 FOR IMMEDIATE RELEASE August 22, 2011

-This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), United States Secret Service, Huntington Police Department and the West Virginia State Police.
-Assistant United States Attorney Joshua Hanks handled the prosecution.
+The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+Assistant United States Attorney Michael Hissam is handling the prosecution.

 # # #